germainkevinbusiness/PuppyAdoptionApp/README.md

-# PuppyAdoptionApp - A nice puppy adoption app written with Jetpack compose
+# A nice puppy adoption app written with Jetpack compose

 ## A look at how the app looks when installed on an Android Emulator